yamato97/science/ncu-bioinfo.md

     - [CURP (CURrent calculations for Proteins)](#curp-current-calculations-for-proteins-1)

 ## INTRODUCTION
+Welcome to "BIOINFOMATICS @ Nagoya City University".
+In my couple of lectures on Jan 17, and 24, 2022, I will introduce basic theory and application on the "Biomolecular structure and functions studied by molecular simulation techniques".
+In particular, I would like to emphasize the impact of "Data Science" on this field.
+Today, the influence of "Data Science", can be recognized not only on the scientific field but also many aspects in daily life.
+As a biophysisist using computational tools everyday, I keenly aware how useful it is in finding "important message that is underlying beneath the simulation/calculation data" and in visualizing those data in a "really effective way that is easy to understand to everyone at a glance".
 ## HIGHLIGHTS
 ### [Making it Rain: Cloud-Based Molecular Simulation for Everyone](https://github.com/pablo-arantes/Making-it-rain/tree/v1.01)
 #### [Reference](https://doi.org/10.1021/acs.jcim.1c00998)